 Our expert witness litigation experience spans over 40 years, providing engineering expert witness testimony in US and International industrial disputes.
 This work has involved equipment failures, fire/explosions, construction accidents, and product liability issues.

 The complexities of industrial equipment, including furnaces and process heaters, has necessitated the use of finite element analysis (FEA) and computational fluid dynamics (CFD) software.
 We have used it effectively in State, Federal and International Courts, Mediations and Arbitrations.

-The following is a short list of cases that we were involved with:
+The following is a short list of our cases: